 Alcohol, marijuana, and nicotine often build up tolerance levels in the body.
 This can cause people to begin seeking a more potent high.
 They will then use more of the drug or turn to harder drugs to achieve this.

 These habits are how physical and mental dependence begin to occur.
 This then leads to addiction, abuse, and symptoms of withdrawal.
 If in doubt, here are a few addiction signs to be on the lookout for:

 Overdose and Death

+Prescription pills are also highly addicting and can lead to heroin use.
+This poses the risk of overdose and death for those who abuse opioids.
 The synthetic opioid Fentanyl can be 50 times stronger than heroin.
 It’s also responsible for the staggering increase in drug deaths in America.
 Many illegal drug manufacturers are also adding Fentanyl to other drugs like cocaine and heroin, with deadly effects.

 Mislabeled and Laced Drugs